calls upon a team of internationally qualified experts in a wide range of fields

 Areas of Expertise: Education, Teacher training, Gender focused programming, Gender-based violence, Girls’ education, Disaster response, Community engagement and participation, Feminist approaches to research

-Elizabeth has a Masters degree in Education, Gender and International Development from the UCL Institute of Education, University College London and a Bachelor in Education from St. Patrick’s College, Dublin, Ireland.
+Elizabeth Molloy, a gender and education specialist with more than 12 years’ experience in the education sector and over 7 years’ experience in the gender sector.
+She holds a Master’s degree in Education, Gender and International Development from the Institute of Education, University College London and a Bachelor’s in Education from St. Patrick’s College, Dublin, Ireland.

 Akeel Hajat, Climate Change Specialist

 Areas of expertise: Project Management, Environmental & Social Impact Assessment, Resettlement Action planning, Livelihood Restoration Planning, Technical Assistance, Climate Change Adaptation, Monitoring & Evaluation, Resilience, Disaster Risk Reduction, Rural Livelihoods

 Mr Hajat holds an Msc in Climate Change and Development from the University of Cape Town alongside two degrees in Environmental Science from Rhodes University in South Africa.

 He is a Malawian citizen who has over 12 years of experience working within the SADC region.
 He speaks fluent English and Chichewa, is well versed in a range of different environmental fields and has excellent project management, research and communication skills.
 He has strong experience as a Team Leader handling evaluation and research projects in Climate Change Adaptation, Resilience, livelihoods and Disaster Risk Reduction.
 He has also led and managed multiple Environmental and Social Impact Assessments (ESIAs), RAPs and LRP components.
 He has proven experience in providing environmental and social oversight on technical assistance assignments to IFC Performance Standards.